^ I shudder at what Ryuk may look like.

 Actually, I wonder how they will explain the whole Shinigami thing in an American setting.

 That's actually really simple because Shinigami are just the Japanese version of Grim Reapers.
 Besides, like I said before, they weren't part of traditional Japanese mythology in the first place.
-They date only to the mid 19th century via Europeans images of the grim reaper.
+They date only to the mid 19th century via Europeans images of the grim reaper.^ I shudder at what Ryuk may look like.

 Sure, it's another case of whitewashing.
 Even though L is a black guy this time around, and Watari is still Japanese.